What is MDO film?

 But it’s not just about the bottom line, because the MDO process produces a superior product.
 Stretched film exhibits greatly enhanced optical properties, which can be tailored to your requirements.

 If you require a film with low or high gloss, polarisation or haze, these options are achievable by scaling the MDO machine settings.
-And film treated in this way also has better mechanical properties such as improved puncture resistance and easy tearing in a particular direction.
+Film treated in this way also has better mechanical properties such as improved puncture resistance and easy tearing in a particular direction.

 Other uses of MDO technology